 BerryMap

 FAQ

-In Ontario, as of January 1, 2026, employers must disclose in job postings if they use AI to screen, assess, or select applicants.
-Other provinces may follow with similar legislation in the future.
+Yes.
+As of January 1, 2026, Ontario law requires employers to disclose in job postings if they use AI to screen or select applicants.
+Quebec also has regulations concerning automated decisions under its privacy laws.

+BerryMap